svenpohl/cellbots/README.md

-# CellBots – A Simulator for Programmable Matter
+# SP-CellBots – A Simulator for Programmable Matter

 Sven Pohl B.Sc. <sven.pohl@zen-systems.de> — MIT License © 2025
 This project is licensed under the [MIT License](./LICENSE).

-**CellBots** is an open simulation and control system for programmable matter.
+**SP-CellBots** is an open simulation and control system for programmable matter.
-It is based on a fictional hardware model: the **CellBot**, a modular unit capable of moving across identical elements, stacking, and forming fixed connections in order to *morph* into arbitrary structures.
+It is based on a fictional hardware model: the **SP-CellBot**, a modular unit capable of moving across identical elements, stacking, and forming fixed connections in order to *morph* into arbitrary structures.

 <div align="center"><strong>„Morph.
 Code.
 Forge.“</strong></div>